Iso-Mount Type2 Installation Guide - Option 3

 NOTE: The Iso-Pegs are removed after the ‘C’ Channel is installed.

-The ‘C’ channel clips into place in seconds but is difficult to remove if you find that you need to reposition some Iso-Mounts, you may have to cut a section of ‘C’ Channel away to allow the rest to slide off the hangers – if ‘C’ Channel becomes distorted don’t re-use it.
+6. Before clipping the 'C' channel into position: The ‘C’ channel clips into place in seconds but is difficult to remove if you find that you need to reposition some Iso-Mounts, you may have to cut a section of ‘C’ Channel away to allow the rest to slide off the hangers – if ‘C’ Channel becomes distorted don’t re-use it.

 7. Check again that you are happy with the fixed positions of all the Iso-Mounts.